Lyubomir Bozhinov

-Lyubomir Bozhinov (Любомир Божинов; born 16 May 1986) is a Bulgarian footballer who plays as a midfielder for Chernomorets Burgas.
-He primarily plays as a centre midfielder.
+Lyubomir Bozhinov (Любомир Божинов; born 16 May 1986) is a Bulgarian footballer who plays as a central midfielder for Chernomorets Burgas.

 Career

 Born in Burgas, Bozhinov was part of the Naftex youth squad, before he made his A PFG debut in a 0–0 away draw with Nesebar on 11 September 2004.
 The following 2005–06 season saw Bozhinov make 11 appearances for The Sheiks, but Naftex were relegated from the A PFG at the end of the campaign.
-During the 2006–07 season, on 15 October 2006, again against Nesebar he scored his first ever professional career goal in a 2–0 away win.
+During the 2006–07 season, on 15 October 2006, again against Nesebar he scored his first professional career goal in a 2–0 away win.

 In 2008, he left Naftex Burgas for Chernomorets Burgas, but earned only 9 appearances in the A PFG during the 2008–09 season.
 In May 2009 Bozhinov joined the club's satellite team Chernomorets Pomorie.

 In June 2011, after two seasons outside the A PFG, Bozhinov signed a contract with Lokomotiv Sofia.
 He left the club in early December, due to financial problems.

 On 22 June 2017, Bozhinov signed with Pomorie for the third time in his career.